QuEST-Kit/QuEST/README.md

 # [QuEST](https://quest.qtechtheory.org)

-This is the **development** branch, where the latest changes, features and bug-fixes are pushed.

 ## Introduction

-The **Quantum Exact Simulation Toolkit** is a high performance simulator of universal quantum circuits.
+The **Quantum Exact Simulation Toolkit** is a high performance simulator of universal quantum circuits, state-vectors and density matrices.
 QuEST is written in C, hybridises OpenMP and MPI, and can run on a GPU.
-Needing only compilation, QuEST is easy to run both on laptops and supercomputers, where it can take advantage of multicore, GPU-accelerated and networked machines to quickly simulate circuits on many qubits.
+Needing only compilation, QuEST is easy to run both on laptops and supercomputers (in both C and C++), where it can take advantage of multicore, GPU-accelerated and networked machines to quickly simulate circuits on many qubits.

 QuEST has a simple interface, independent of its run environment (on CPUs, GPUs or over networks),
 ```C